 Interventional Radiology Resources Cover Stroke, Carotid Artery Disease

-Publications Available; Registration Open for Society’s Catheter Lysis of Thromboembolic Stroke (CLOTS) Course Dec.
-6–10
+Publications Available; Online Registration Opens for Society’s Catheter Lysis of Thromboembolic Stroke (CLOTS) Course Oct.
+24–28

-FAIRFAX, Va.—The Society of Interventional Radiology offers numerous resources—including publications and the first-ever Catheter Lysis of Thromboembolic Stroke (CLOTS) course—for interventional radiologists, neuroradiologists, neurointerventionists, body interventionalists, and IR and INR fellows to aid in the understanding of stroke and carotid artery disease.
+May is American Stroke Month, and the Society of Interventional Radiology offers numerous resources—including publications and the second Catheter Lysis of Thromboembolic Stroke (CLOTS) course—for interventional radiologists, neurointerventionalists, vascular neurologists, and IR and neuro fellows to aid in the understanding of stroke and carotid artery disease.